-Just because you see them doesn't mean you will agree to stop them.
+Just because you see the patterns doesn't mean you agree to stop them.
 Either of you may have a concern that there is nothing else you can do to address these conflicts so to agree to stop them may feel like an agreement to give up.
-There will have to be enough trust that the plan you will develop will be more helpful and satisfying for you each to sign onto a plan to respond differently.
+There has to be enough trust that the plan you develop will be more helpful and satisfying for you each to sign onto a plan to respond differently.